danish20/Austin/DESIGN.md

 The entire stand-up meeting record will be saved in a database.
 The user also has an option to edit a message, and these changes will be reflected in the database.
 Once the stand up is complete, the bot will show the status to the user and post summary on a common channel.
 The obstacles(other team members) will also be notified via this common channel.
 A new channel will be created for every new sprint.
 Based on the data collected, sprint analytics reports will be generated.

 ## Use Cases

-* **Use Case 1: Setup Sprint:** Before the start of every sprint Product Owner will create a new channel to setup the sprint where daily status of each member will be posted.
-To setup the Sprint Product Owner will provide following parameters:
-	* **Sprint Name:** It can be anything based on the discretion of Product Owner.
-Usually Sprint N format is used or Sprint <DATE> and SPRINT <PURPOSE> is used.
-	* **Sprint Duration** It is the time of each sprint period which is usually 2-3 weeks depending on the team and organization.
-	* **User Stories** A user story is a tool used in Agile software development to capture a description of a software feature from an end-user perspective.
-The user story describes the type of user, what they want and why.
-A user story helps to create a simplified description of a requirement.
-This will be defined at the start of Sprint Planning while creating a new Sprint.
-	* **Team Members** Team members include the participants in Scrum sprint which can be a part of single team working on a particular project.

-Once the user enter these details a slack channel will be created where reports of each user will be posted based on their daily work report.

-* **Use Case 2: Conduct Stand-Up:** After the Sprint has been setup, each team member will receive a message from our bot at a designated time with the following questions:
+* **Use Case 1: Conduct Stand-Up:** After the Sprint has been setup, each team member will receive a message from our bot at a designated time with the following questions:

 	* What did you do yesterday?
 	* What will you do today?